airgiraffe/SerenityBuildPlanner/README.md

-# nannerplanner
+# Skyrim Build Planner
- Character Planner for Requiem
+ Character Planner for the Serenity modlist

+Adapted from Banananaut's NannerPlanner